 Let me start by saying that I don’t know if I’m an “A” Player.
 In part, that definition depends (a) on what work I’m doing, and (b) who you compare me to.
 For instance, if you compare me to Linus Tourvalds as a Linux C programmer, I’m very clearly not an A Player.
 Shoot, I’m not even a player.

 But if you were to judge me on other skills, I’d like to say that I’m at least a B Player in the things I care about.
-As I wrote in my book, Zen & the Art of Consulting, my superpower as a programmer/analyst is empathy; I care about my work, and about my success and my client’s success.
-If you pay me $100,000 to do some work, I want you to make 2X or 10X or more from my work.
+As I wrote in my book, A Survival Guide for New Consultants, my superpower as a programmer/analyst is empathy; I care about my work, and about my success and my client’s success.
+If you pay me $100,000 to do some work, I want you to make at least 2X or 10X or more from my work.
 I want my clients and sponsors to succeed.

 Beyond that care, since I began paying attention to Apple and Jonathan Ive starting back around 2005, I’ve become more interested than ever in quality.
 When I work on something, I imagine that I’m either working with Mr. Ive, or that I’m going to have him review my work, and I want it to be impeccable.

 As I’ve worked with a few organizations since then, I’ve found that some people really appreciate this approach, while others don’t.
 Some companies just seem to want or expect an average job.
 For instance, while working with a company on a recent job, I have come to learn the following about this organization:

 - There is nothing more important to them than the schedule and their TPS reports.

 - If the schedule slips because of them, it’s okay.

 - If the schedule slips because of me, it’s a huge problem.